datawizard1337/ARGUS/README.md

 ### Postprocessing

 When all jobs are finished (or you decided to **Stop Scraping**), you need to hit **Postprocessing** which writes your scraped data to the directory of your input data and does some clean up.
+Depending on the size of your output, this might take some time.

 ### Aggregate Webpage Texts